tarantool/tt/README.rst

 ------------------

 By default, configuration file is named ``tarantool.yaml``.
-With the ``--cfg`` flag you can specify the path to configration file.
+With the ``--cfg`` flag you can specify the path to configuration file.
 Example of configuration file format:

 .. code-block:: yaml